exercism/v3/languages/fsharp/exercises/concept/strings/.docs/instructions.md

 ### 3. Reformat a log line

-Implement a function that reformats the log line, putting the message first and the log level after it in parentheses:
+Implement the `reformat` function that reformats the log line, putting the message first and the log level after it in parentheses:

 ```fsharp
 reformat "[INFO]: Operation completed"